-It’s a tough situation.
+You’ve got bad Glassoor reviews – now what?
 They can’t be deleted or edited – those reviews are there to stay.
-However, there are certainly things you can do to combat a bad reputation on Glassdoor – some of which can actually be used as an asset for your company – and none of which involve burying your head in the sand and ignoring the issue.
+However, there are things you can do to combat a bad reputation on Glassdoor – some of which can actually be an asset for your company – and none of which involve burying your head in the sand and ignoring the issue.
+The key is to take action – here is how you deal with a bad Glassdoor reputation.

 Assess without Emotion